 This is a muddy woodland walk in the Hermitage of Braid and Blackford Hill nature reserve out by Morningside.
 It’s a peaceful walk and offers more fantastic views.

 Edinburgh has it all.
-From stunning views over the city, to delightful country walks.
+From stunning spring views over the city, to delightful autumn walks.
 And, all of these Edinburgh hill walks are within easy reach.
 So, you really are spoilt for choice!
 Book your Edinburgh walking holiday at Parliament House Hotel today.